awsdocs/iam-user-guide/doc_source/access-analyzer-reference-policy-checks.md

 In programmatic calls to the AWS CLI or AWS API, the finding for this check includes the following message:

 ```
-"findingDetails": "The service {{service}} does not support specifying an account ID in the resource ARN.
+"findingDetails": "The service {{service}} does not support specifying an account ID in the resource ARN."
-"
 ```

 **Resolving the error**